 How thick is the ice in Vatnajokull glacier?

 It is approximately 400-700 meters (1.312 – 2.297 ft) thick.
 It covers about 3.200 square kilometers (1.988 miles).
 Moreover, if the ice were to spread evenly over the whole country, it would result in 30 meters (98 ft) of thick ice everywhere in Iceland.
 Imagine that!

 Why is the ice in Vatnajokull glacier often blue?

-The blue color of thick ice is caused by ice reflecting the blue in the spectrum, but absorbs the yellow and red color.
-This is true to all ice.
+The blue color of thick ice is caused by ice reflecting the blue in the color spectrum while absorbing the yellow and red colors.
+Actually, this is true for all ice.
 However, in Iceland you will often see dark lines in the ice, which are caused by ash from erupting volcanoes.
-This lines can be used to date the ice and archaeologist in Iceland use the ash to date their findings and discoveries.
+Geologists use these lines to date the ice, and archaeologists use the ash to date their findings and discoveries.